The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/ML_Integration_Architecture.md

    - Define domain-specific types for data structures (e.g., `ActigraphyReading`)

 These changes would establish a mathematically pure architecture where business logic depends only on abstractions and infrastructure concerns remain properly isolated.

+## Implementation Strategy

+Transforming the current ML integration architecture into the vision requires a systematic approach:

+### Phase 1: Interface Consolidation

+1. Create a unified interface in the core layer (`app/core/interfaces/services/ml`)
+2. Migrate existing implementations to implement the new interface
+3. Update dependency providers to use the new interface
+4. Remove the redundant interfaces from routes

+### Phase 2: Clean Architecture Compliance

+1. Create dedicated mock implementations in the test directory
+2. Refactor route handlers to use dependency injection
+3. Update service factory implementations for consistent usage
+4. Remove direct instantiation of services in routes

+### Phase 3: Advanced Integration Patterns

+1. Implement adapter pattern for ML service responses
+2. Add domain-specific value objects for input/output data
+3. Enhance error handling and validation
+4. Implement proper telemetry and monitoring

+## Implementation Priority

+The following ML services should be addressed in order of priority:

+1. **PAT Service**: Highest priority due to its central role in psychiatric analysis
+2. **Embeddings Service**: Critical for digital twin representation
+3. **Mood Analysis Service**: Important for symptom tracking
+4. **Intervention Recommendation Service**: Necessary for treatment planning

+By systematically implementing these changes, the Clarity AI Backend will achieve a pristine ML integration architecture that maintains mathematical purity, clear separation of concerns, and precise dependency direction - creating a quantum-level foundation for psychiatric digital twin modeling.

 ### Specialized ML Interfaces